cloudwu/skynet/README.md

 ./nc -l 8000		# Listen on port 8000
 ```

-And then , type 'snlua testconn.lua' in skynet console to launch connection server and a test program.
+And then , type 'snlua testconn' in skynet console to launch connection server and a test program.

 You can type something in nc console.